Open Call for Artists: Submit Your Art to our 34 Gallery Initiative!

 The Reality of Child Marriage

-Every year, at least 12 million girls are married before they reach the age of 18.
-Because poverty is one of the main driving factors behind child marriage, the phenomenon is most widespread in low- and middle-income countries, where 26.7 per cent of young women were child brides.
-The practice is also particularly widespread in conflict-affected countries and humanitarian settings.
+• Every year, at least 12 million girls are married before they reach the age of 18.
+Because poverty is one of the main driving factors behind child marriage, the phenomenon is most widespread in low- and middle-income countries, conflict-affected countries and humanitarian settings.

 • Worldwide, there are more than 700 million women and girls alive today who were married before their 18th birthday.